dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 ---
 layout: post
-title: "Using Python, Flask, and Angular to Build Modern Apps - Part 1"
+title: "Using Python, Flask, and Angular to Build Modern Web Apps - Part 1"
 description: "In this series, you will learn how to create modern web applications with Python, Flask, and Angular."
 longdescription: "In this series, you will learn how to create modern web applications with Python, Flask, and Angular.
-You will create an app that exposes exams and questions so users can test their knowledge regarding different technologies online."
+You will create an SPA and a backend API to expose exams and questions so users can test their knowledge regarding different technologies."
 date: 2018-02-21 08:30
 category: Technical Guide, Python
 author: